 Skye will never stop surprising you.
 As cliche as it sounds, it has good everything, which is why it’s widely known as one of the best hiking destinations in the world.
 It’s set in breathtaking coastal scenery with beautiful, quiet bays, and the jagged spine of the massive mountains of the Cuillin range jutting out from the middle of the isle.
 Yes, the weather is about as wishy-washy as it is on the GR20, but it hardly matters.
 If there’s wind or clouds looming practically above your head, opt for scenic low walks.
 If you get lucky and there’s no clouds in sight, high-level trails have views that will astound you.

 The Best Isle of Skye Hikes for Everybody

-Most people tend to go to Isle of Skye for a week or so, doing lots of little different walks in different areas, instead of longer distance thru-hike, like the strikingly similar Laugavegur Trail.
+Most people tend to go to Isle of Skye for a week or so, doing lots of little different walks in different areas, instead of longer distance thru-hike, like the strikingly similar Laugavegur hiking Trail.
 This works well because you have less chance of the weather ruining your plans.
 Some people come here with a specific trail in mind, most likely on hiking tours in the Cuillin hills or the ridge — an impressive feather in your cap for more experienced hikers.
 But, no matter what your skill level is, if you’re looking for a hike that will challenge you and allow you to enjoy Skye’s impressive landscapes, there’s plenty to choose from.
 Here are some of my favorites: